 Using a “wisdom of the crowds” approach to gathering data, Dynata is asking people visiting their survey platform if they or anyone in their household is experiencing symptoms associated with COVID-19.
-Launched on March 22, Dynata is collecting approximately 350,000 daily responses reporting symptoms globally and working with partners, including researchers at Harvard Kennedy School, to analyze and visualize the data.
+Launched on March 22, Dynata is collecting approximately 350,000 daily responses reporting symptoms globally and working with partners, including researchers at Harvard Kennedy School, University of Chicago and Oregon State University, to analyze and visualize the data.

 We are doing our part by collecting and updating the largest amount of COVID-19 symptom data, and making the data open access and accessible for free.
 Let’s take on these new challenges we’re all facing, together.
 We’d love to partner with you on this project.
 If you are a government or public health official, healthcare or hospital executive, media or potential data partner and wish to work with us on this initiative, please contact us at firstname.lastname@example.org.